There are ten major partitions of consciousness, but most people live their lives using only three. How do we reach the others? Why would we want to?

 Without a doubt, the fourth state of consciousness changes things.
 It’s the beginning of what many Indian masters call the higher states of consciousness, and with good reason.

 It’s a partition of awareness with profound rest while the mind is active.
 When you arrive in this partition, you feel the change.
 The other significant characteristic of this partition is its absence of internal dialogue.
-You are simply awake and aware.
-Here, the brainwaves operate in the theta-wave area around 4 to 7 Hz.
+You are awake and aware.
+Here, the brainwaves operate around 4 to 7 Hz in the theta-wave area.
 So, it produces lower but more coherent brainwave patterns than waking, sleeping, or dreaming.

-Many people learn to reach the fourth state with the proper type of meditation.
-We recommend Japa or Transcendental Meditation as the most efficient technique.
-After using this technique, many people report they experienced this state before; but they didn’t realize it.
-This state of pure consciousness is the silence that lies in between waking, sleeping, and dreaming.
+Many people learn to reach the fourth state using a method of meditation.
+We recommend Japa or Transcendental Meditation.
+After using this technique, many people report they experienced this state before; but didn’t realize it.
+This state of pure consciousness is the silence between waking, sleeping, and dreaming.

 Maharishi Mahesh Yogi describes the transcendent state like the sap in flowers.
 Although colorless and shapeless, it feeds the firm stem, the green leaves, and the colorful flower.
 It’s the expression of consciousness manifest in different ways.
 Maharishi calls this portion of awareness bliss consciousness.
 Patanjali refers to it as Samadhi.

-Many people report they encounter this state after learning to meditate as they transition from waking to a sleeping state.
-Some also say the experience between sleeping, dreaming, and sleeping to waking.
-It shows the 4th state of consciousness supports our platform of default awareness.
+Many people report encountering this state after learning to meditate.
+Familiarity with the transcendent increases our awareness as we transition between states.
+Some also say the experience between sleeping, dreaming, and sleeping to waking shows that the fourth state of consciousness supports our platform of default awareness.
 It is not a state of awareness above but below holding them up.

 5) The Shamanic State of Consciousness